leiwang2016/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `car` and `non-car` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various orientations.
+12 orientations give more blurry outputs, and makes model overfit; although 9 orientations gives nice gradient outline, model doesn't get as good accuracy as 11 oreintations does.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I built a classifier using HOG features (line 9).
+I compared a number of classifiers including logistic regression, linear SVM, random forest, gradient boosting machine.
+In the end
+I chose to use linear SVM since it gives the best test accuracy and fastest training speed.
+Although GBM does outperform SVM in test accuracy, it tends to miss-classify non-vehicle regions as vehicle.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I used sliding

 ![alt text][image3.1]
 ![alt text][image3.2]